Table of Contents

 Some insurers do offer no-exam health insurance.
 These policies typically don't have high coverage rates, but the death benefit can help your loved ones pay for your burial, final expenses and other debts.

-As you arrive at significant milestones in life — marriage, starting a family, a new job — it never hurts to review your life insurance policy.
-The same holds true as you get older.
-Set aside a time each year to look at your coverage and your beneficiaries to determine if any changes seem needed.
-Staying up to date on your policy can ensure that you have the proper coverage for your needs, and your death benefit will go to the person you want it to when that time comes.
+As you reach major life milestones like marriage, starting a family, or a new job, it is a good idea to review your life insurance policy.
+The same is true as you get older.
+Set aside time each year to review your coverage and beneficiaries and see whether any updates are needed.
+Staying up to date can help ensure your coverage still fits your needs and that your death benefit goes to the person you intend.

 Related Life Insurance Articles